 The applicable UE Categories are specified in TS 38.306 [7] according to the release to which the UE conforms.

 In the table of release independent features in subsequent clauses, "FDD, TDD" refers to CA or EN-DC configuration composed by only FDD bands or only TDD bands, respectively.
 "FDD and TDD" refers to CA or EN-DC configuration including both FDD and TDD bands.
 "SDL and FDD, SDL and TDD" refers to CA configuration including both SDL and FDD bands or both SDL and TDD bands, respectively.
 "TDD and SUL" refers to SUL configuration including both TDD and SUL bands.
 "FDD and TDD and SUL" refers to EN-DC configuration including both FDD, TDD and SUL bands.
 Unless stated otherwise, the release independent for the band combinations are from Rel-15.
 Configurations with BCSs other than BCS5 are release independent from Rel-15, where the BCSs for configurations are defined in TS 38.101-1 [2] and/or TS 38.101-3 [4].
-Configurations with BCS5 are release independent from Rel-17, and BCS5 with signalling is allowed for early implementation from Rel-15.
+Configurations with BCS5 are release independent from Rel-17 if 7 MHz is not a maximum or minimum channel bandwidth of any band otherwise from Rel-18, and BCS5 with signalling is allowed for early implementation from Rel-15.
 Note that BCS4/BCS5 is not applicable to intra-band EN-DC configurations.

 When a new release independent feature is introduced, only the latest release of release independent specification shall be updated.
 The latest release of release independent specification refers to "release N", i.e. the release in which a feature is introduced into TS 38.101 [2-5, 8] or TS 38.133 [6].
 And the common UE requirements tables are also specified from “release N” in the annexes, starting from annex B.